mamuz/MamuzContentManager/README.md

  - This module provides a simple content management system.
  - Pages are persisted in a database and accessable by ZF2 routes.
- - Content for these pages will be parsed as markdown.
+ - Markdown is supported for page content.

 ## Installation